jantman/docker-twilio-ppp-proxy/README.md

 ## Setup

+This has been tested with a [Huawei E397u-53](https://www.amazon.com/gp/product/B01M0JY15V/) USB 4G modem.

 Upon first plugging in your modem, run ``lsusb | grep Huawei``.
 If you see ``ID 12d1:1505 Huawei Technologies Co., Ltd. E398 LTE/UMTS/GSM Modem/Networkcard``, the USB modem is in mass storage mode.
 Run ``usb_modeswitch -v 12d1 -p 1505 -J`` to fix that; ``lsusb | grep Huawei`` should now report ``12d1:1506 Huawei Technologies Co., Ltd. Modem/Networkcard``.

 ## Usage